jheidel/cms-uploader/README.md

 A Fun Little Script
 -------------------

-Here's a script that automatically packs and uploads a typical git project every minute.
+Here's a bash script that automatically packs and uploads a typical git project every minute.
 (Useful for those last minute bug-fixes).